At Work (film): Production

 On 18 March 2024, it was announced that Valérie Donzelli was adapting the novel À pied d'œuvre by photographer Franck Courtès into a film.
 The film received an avance sur recettes grant from France's Centre national du cinéma et de l'image animée (CNC) in January 2025.
 Bastien Bouillon, Virginie Ledoyen, and Marie Rivière were announced as cast members on 11 February 2025.

 Principal photography began on 17 February 2025.
 The film was shot over six weeks in and around Paris.

 Release

 Kinology acquired the international sales rights to the film in July 2025.
 The film premiered in the main competition of the 82nd Venice International Film Festival.
-It will be released by Diaphana Films in France and Teodora in Italy.
+It was released by Diaphana Films in France on 4 February 2026.
+Teodora handled distribution in Italy.

+Reception

+Box office

+It grossed $2 million during its theatrical release in France and Italy.